 What does a Truss Builder do?

 While the question seems self-explanatory, there is actually a lot more that goes into the answer than just “they build the trusses of a building.”
 The truss builder is integral because they blend construction skills with engineering plans.
 Truss Builders manufacture each truss using laser measurements, table “puck” alignments, and each truss’ engineering projected on screens above.
 They are responsible for successfully assembling the wood and connection elements to the exact engineering specification designs to build trusses.

-The truss builder is responsible for assembling the wood and connection elements to the exact engineering specification designs to successfully build trusses.
-The truss builder utilizes a large elevated working space that has several automated elements.
-On the working space, lasers are used to align the truss’ components.
+The truss builder utilizes an ample elevated working space with several automated elements.
+Lasers are used to align the truss components in the working area.
 The truss builder uses these lasers to see where to place each pre-cut piece of lumber before fastening them together.
 The lasers also help with gusset plate alignment to achieve adequate connections at truss member joints.
 There are also moving “pucks” on the elevated workspace.
 The pucks automatically move into precise positions to match the engineering plans being projected on the screen above.
-These “pucks” are used as a stopper to again, align the truss’ components against.
+These “pucks” are used as a stopper to again align the truss’ components against.